-2014: Tolkien and the Great War to be published in French by Christian Bourgois in a translation by Johan-Frederik Hel Guedj; in German by Klett-Cotta in a translation by Marcel Aubron–Bülles and Dr Birgit Herden, with an audiobook from Der Hörverlag; and (in June) in Spanish by Minotauro in a translation by Eduardo Segura.
+2014: Tolkien and the Great War to be published in German by Klett-Cotta (24 March), audiobook from Der Hörverlag; and in Spanish by Minotauro (June).
+Here co-translator Marcel Aubron-Bülles talks about the job, in German.

-2014: I talk on location about Tolkien’s war in a BBC TV documentary on writers on the Somme, directed by Sebastian Barfield and also featuring historian Peter Barton.
+2014: I talk on location about Tolkien’s war in a BBC TV documentary on writers on the Somme.

 2–9 August 2014: I teach a week’s course on Tolkien and Oxford with Dr Maria Artamonova for the Oxford University Summer School for Adults, focusing on his backgrounds as a war writer and academic.

 20 February 2014: Le Monde reviews ‘le passionant essai Tolkien et la Grande Guerre’ in a (subscription-only) piece on the literary impact of the war.